 In most cases, you can recover workers’ compensation benefits even if you caused the accident.
 Workers’ comp is a no-fault system.
 As long as you were hurt on the job while performing employment-related duties, you can file a claim for benefits.

 You may also be entitled to recover damages under Florida personal injury laws if you were partly responsible.
-However, your damages can be reduced in proportion to your share of fault under Florida’s comparative fault laws.
+However, your damages can be reduced in proportion to your share of fault under Florida’s modified comparative fault laws.
+You also cannot recover compensation through a third-party claim if you were mostly to blame, per state law.

 We’ll Fight to Recover Compensation for All of Your Construction Accident Injuries